mfloriani/SDL_BSM/README.md

 # SDL_BSM

-Game prototype developed as part of a gamedev postgraduation course in 2018.
+It is a minimalist top-down-shooter game prototype developed for a gamedev postgraduation course in 2018.
+The game

 # Tech